The Taddy Year

 Without a moment’s hesitation, the Brittany darted after his young mistress and happily scampered alongside her in the snow, his little stubbed tail wagging like a miniature propeller.

 “Watch this,” Maggie called to her father.
-Taddy buried his muzzle in the snow, trying to pick up a scent, and then snorted as he shook tiny ice-baubles from his nose.
+Taddy buried his muzzle in the snow, trying to pick up a scent, then snorted as he shook tiny ice-baubles from his nose.
 Lifting his head upward, he watched Maggie in alert stillness as he eagerly waited for her to toss a frozen snowball into the air.

 The sun finally broke through the granite sky and smiled down on the trio.
 The snow glistened with promise.
 Papa scooped up the icy flakes with the hands from his boyhood that had touched the mysteries of life as sure and as fleeting as the new-fallen snow.
 The shoveling could wait.
-He walked over to Maggie and Taddy, and joined them in the gift of this brief winter morning that would forever live in their hearts.
+He walked over to Maggie and Taddy, and joined them in the gift of a brief winter morning that would forever live in their hearts.

 The Maggie & Papa Series